Identification in the field made easy using plant patterns.

 Species of interest to British foragers include alfalfa (Medicago sativa), the various clovers (Trifolium spp), lupins, (Lupinus spp), a number of vetches (Vicia spp), locust trees (Acacia spp), gorse (Ilex europaeus) and the sea pea (Lathyrus japonicus).

 A number of plants in this family are toxic, including the Laburnum tree.
 Some species require careful preparation before consuming.
+You can read more on one of our most common pea family plants, red clover, in my foragers monograph.

 The lily family (Liliaceae) Herbaceous bulbous perennials